mathpn/minimal-mistakes/_posts/2020-09-03-what-are-not-p-values.md

 Maybe this definition makes more intuitive sense now.
 The point here is that _p-values_ are very useful and will not go away soon.
 They should be used and are a valuable resource to make good statistical reasoning.
 However, they have a very strict definition and purpose, which is often misunderstood by those who apply them to their daily jobs.

-Understanding what _p-values_ indicate reminds us of the **importance of well-founded hypothesis generation, of multiple lines of evidence to confirm a result, of adequate sample sizes and, most of all, of _good reasoning and transparency_ when judging new hypothesis.**
+Understanding what _p-values_ indicate reminds us of the **importance of well-founded hypothesis generation, of multiple lines of evidence to confirm a result, of adequate sample sizes and, most of all, of _good reasoning and transparency_ when judging new hypotheses.**